Skip to content

 [14:03]

 Pete: Yeah.
-So I think you talked through a bunch of those things in your opening here.
-But the short story is that InterSystems IRIS handles complex, multi-dimensional data really well – and at scale and efficiently.
-And it guarantees consistency of that data all along the way.
-I think if you think about your encounters with a healthcare system, you can see why that’s important.
+So, I think you kind of talked through a bunch of those things in your opening here.
+But, the short story is that (InterSystems) IRIS really handles complex, multi-dimensional data really well – and at scale and efficiently.
+And, then also it guarantees consistency of that data all along the way.
+And, I think if you think about your encounters with a healthcare system, you can see why that’s important.

-[15:38] A good example is if you’re hospitalized – it becomes even more critical.
-A physician places medication orders for you that are critical and sensitive.
-The pharmacy fills them in the hospital pharmacy, and the nurse is administering them.
-All along the way, your life literally depends on that data being 100% accurate and up-to-date, even if multiple people are working with that medication at the same time.
+[15:38] So, a good example is if you’re hospitalized, it becomes even more critical – where a physician is placing medication orders for you that are critical and sensitive.
+The pharmacy is filling them in the hospital pharmacy, and the nurse is administering them.
+And, all along the way, your life literally is depending on that data being 100% accurate and up-to-date, even if multiple people are working with that medication at the same time.

-[16:12] Now, imagine that complexity at scale – dozens of hospitals, hundreds of clinics, tens of thousands of concurrent users, and millions of patients all on one system.
-That’s really the scale of the largest Epic customers today.
-The way we've made that work long-term is that as our customers have grown their business and we've increased the capabilities of our software, you’ve really been there alongside us, growing the capabilities of the data platform to stay ahead of that curve.
+[16:12] Now, let's take all that, and imagine that complexity, but then scale it up.
+Imagine dozens of hospitals, and hundreds of clinics, and tens of thousands of concurrent users, and millions of patients that are all on one system.
+And, that’s really the scale of the largest Epic customers today.
+The way that we've been able to make that work long-term is that as our customers have grown their business and we've increased the capabilities of our software – you have really been there alongside us, growing the capabilities of the data platform to stay ahead of that curve.

 [16:51] A really good example of this is from when I first joined the performance engineering team back in 2019.
 At that time, we were in discussion with a few very large organizations.
-When we did our modeling and projections for these organizations, we saw that they were going to be 100 million global references per second at their full rollout.
-That was a little bit of a problem because at that time, the largest system we could support was around 30 million.
+And, when we did our modeling and projections for these organizations, we saw that they were going to be 100 million global references per second in size at their full roll out.
+And, that was a little bit of a problem because at that time, the largest system we could support was around 30 million.

-[17:16] We really felt strongly that, for the benefit of their patients and their users, it was going to be best if they could stay on a single instance of the database.
-So, we engaged with you and worked very closely, collaborating on all of those bottlenecks in the architecture, breaking them down, and iteratively working through them.
-Within months, we were actually running lab tests beyond that 100 million mark.
+We really felt strongly that those organizations, for the benefit of their patients, for the benefit of their users, it was going to be best if they could stay on a single instance of the database.
+So, we engaged with you and worked very closely, and collaborated on all of those bottlenecks in the architecture, breaking them down, and iteratively working through them.
+And, within months, we were actually running lab tests beyond that 100 million mark.

-[17:45] Today, we have about four customers who are successfully running above 100 million global references per second, and they all have excellent performance for their end users.
-That kind of incredible progress is really a virtuous cycle that benefits both Epic and the entire InterSystems IRIS ecosystem.
+And, today we have about four customers who are successfully running above 100 million global references per second, and they all have excellent performance for their end users.

-[18:03] Epic’s real-world scaling – and I think it’s fair to say, with the Epic cloud processing trillions of Grefs every day – has become hyperscaling.
-That scaling continuously pushes InterSystems IRIS to its limits, and what we learn together allows us to lift those limits higher and higher, release after release, year after year.
-Those benefits add up for all InterSystems IRIS users across our ecosystem.
-A financial services customer can process the day’s trades more efficiently, saving on cloud costs.
-A retail customer can use the additional scalability headroom to build a smarter ERP system with vector search and AI.
+Tom: And, that kind of incredible progress is really a virtuous cycle that benefits both Epic and the entire (InterSystems) IRIS ecosystem.
+So, Epic’s real-world scaling – and I think it’s fair to say, with the Epic cloud processing trillions of Grefs every day – it's become hyperscaling.
+That scaling continuously pushes (InterSystems) IRIS to its limits, and what we learn together allows us to lift those limits higher and higher, release after release, year after year.
+And, those benefits add up for all (InterSystems) IRIS users across our ecosystem.
+A financial services customer can process the day’s trades more efficiently.
+That saves them on cloud costs.
+And, a retail customer can use the additional scalability headroom to build a smarter ERP system with vector search and AI.

-[18:42] As Peter described, Epic can add new innovations to their software and onboard larger and larger customers onto a single real-time, consistent platform.
-That demands more scale from InterSystems IRIS, and the cycle continues.
+And, as Peter described, Epic can add new innovations to their software and onboard larger and larger customers onto a single real-time, consistent platform.
+And, that demands more scale from (InterSystems) IRIS, and the cycle continues.

 [18:55]